 What is Happening Now?

-The City Council is considering a Land Use Code Amendment (LUCA) related to its floodplain regulations.
-This LUCA is to adopt Federal Emergency Management Agency’s (FEMA) updated Federal Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS), and to conform the city’s Land Use Code (LUC) to the updated FIRMs and FIS and federal and state standards.
-This LUCA is required to be effective by August 19, 2020.
+On July 27, 2020, the City Council adopted Ordinance 6521 amending the Land Use Code to adopt Federal Emergency Management Agency’s (FEMA) updated Federal Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS), and to conform the city’s Land Use Code (LUC) to the current federal and state standards.

 Frequently Asked Questions

 The City of Bellevue amended the Bellevue Land Use Code to conform the frequently flooded areas regulations to current federal and state standards and to adopt the Federal Emergency Management Agency’s updated countywide Flood Insurance Rate Maps and Flood Insurance Study, for the city’s continued eligibility in the National Flood Insurance Program.
 The following is additional information regarding Ordinance 6521.

 Why are the changes being made?

 Necessary Amendments to the Definitions

 Twelve new definitions are added to the Land Use Code, and six definitions are amended to improve clarity.
 These changes are for consistency with federal standards and are required by FEMA.